mouldit/mouldit/README.md

 </ul>
 </p>
 <h2>Gradual approach</h2>
 <p>Although the goal is to make the CLI so that you don't need to add any custom code after the initial setup, this will only be achieved gradually.
 As Mouldit grows the amount of (crud)actions will get bigger as well as the level of detail to which you can configure these actions.
-For the frontend configuration the set of UI components will get bigger over time as well as the level of detail you can go to customize their appearance and behaviour.</p>
+For the frontend configuration the set of UI components will get bigger over time as well as the level of detail to which you can go to customize their appearance and behaviour.</p>
 <h2>Database schema</h2>
 Mouldit only works with an edgeDB project.
 It will use the types that can be found in your edgeQL schema to determine all possible server actions. <a href="https://www.edgedb.com">Here</a> you can find information on how to create an edgeDB project and the necessary schema.
 <h2>Crudaction configuration</h3>